10 Tips for Tax-Savvy Investing

 Strategies like tax diversification and tax-loss harvesting can also help you take advantage of the tax treatment for your investments and transactions.

-For most people, taxes come to mind twice a year: December 31, when many deduction deadlines occur, and April 15, when tax returns are usually due.
+For most people, taxes come to mind twice a year: December 31, when many deduction deadlines occur, and April 15, when individual income tax returns are usually due.

 Taking a few planning-focused steps throughout the year may mean fewer surprises and less stress during tax prep—and a potentially lower tax bill, too.